Contact Lens Care

 - Higher risk of cataracts - research suggests alcohol abuse can lead to the formation of cataracts

 - Optic neuropathy - this condition causes painless loss of vision and has been linked to excessive alcohol intake.
-This is also known as toxic amblyopia
+This is also known as toxic amblyopia or tobacco-alcohol amblyopia

-- Fetal Alcohol Syndrome - the consumption of alcohol can affect babies in the womb causing an underdeveloped optic nerve which can lead to a range of vision problems, as well as drooping eyelids and poor eye coordination
+- Fetal alcohol syndrome - the consumption of alcohol can affect babies in the womb causing an underdeveloped optic nerve which can lead to a range of vision problems, as well as drooping eyelids and poor eye coordination

 - Poor vision resulting from vitamin deficiency - too much alcohol consumption can affect the liver's ability to absorb vitamins which are needed for eye health.
-Vitamin B-1 deficiency can cause the eye muscles to become weak, while vitamin A deficiency can lead to night blindness, dry eye, corneal perforation and retinal damage
+Vitamin B1 deficiency can cause the eye muscles to become weak, while vitamin A deficiency can lead to night blindness, dry eye, corneal perforation and retinal damage

 - Yellow sclera - years of heavy drinking can cause the white part of the eye (the sclera) to turn yellow.
 This is a sign of liver disease